The Hottest Commodity in Bulk

 One thing we’ve come to agree on is that this data source creates a competitive advantage for shipping companies that ultimately returns massive value to their business, shareholders, and customers.
 It is truly the hottest commodity in the sector.

-But many owners and operators we talk to are not yet tapping into HFD and the questions we field from them boil down to - why does it matter to me?
+But many owners and operators we talk to are not yet tapping into high frequency data and the questions we field from them boil down to - why does it matter to me?
 Why does the collection and analysis of it matter?
 How can it change my business?
 Isn’t my manual reporting good enough?
 If other people aren’t doing it, why should I bother?
 And where is the ROI for my business?

 More Confident Vessel Descriptions